 Given its important role, it isn't surprising that a broken heat exchanger can be hazardous.
 A crack in the heat exchanger can permit dangerous gasses – such as carbon monoxide, which can be lethal – to circulate through your home.

 For this reason, never use your heater if you believe you're dealing with a cracked heat exchanger, as letting it run could make the entire household sick.
 Reach out to an HVAC professional as soon as possible if you believe your heating has a cracked heat exchanger that needs repair.

 Four Warning Signs of a Cracked Heat Exchanger:

-It’s also a good idea to take a look at your furnace filters every few months – it’s recommended some filters be replaced every 90 days or sooner if they are dirty or grimy.
-While the filters aren't a part of the heat exchanger itself, the strain of pulling air through a clogged filter makes the entire furnace work more vigorously to do its job.
-And the harder your furnace has to work, the more strain components like the heat exchanger will sustain.
+It’s also helpful to inspect your furnace filters every few months – it’s recommended some filters be swapped out every 90 days or sooner if they are dirty or grimy.
+While the filters aren't connected to the heat exchanger itself, the strain of pulling air through a clogged filter makes your entire furnace work harder to do its job.
+And the harder your furnace has to work, the more strain components like the heat exchanger will experience.